poojashree-sn/fruit-qulity-detection-using-ResNet50/README.md

 ResNet50 is a 50-layer deep Residual Neural Network that uses skip (residual) connections to overcome vanishing gradient problems.

 Why ResNet50?

-Pre-trained on ImageNet
+        *Pre-trained on ImageNet

-Excellent for image classification
+        *Excellent for image classification

-Faster convergence using transfer learning
+        *Faster convergence using transfer learning

-High accuracy and strong feature extraction
+        *High accuracy and strong feature extraction

 In this project:

-ResNet50 is used as a base model
+        -ResNet50 is used as a base model

-Custom dense layers are added for classification
+        -Custom dense layers are added for classification

 ⚙️ Model & Dataset Note